geosolutions-it/geoserver/geoserver/doc/en/developer/source/policies/review.rst

 * *Contribution agreement* on file.
 Check if the contribution requires a contribution agreement, and if it matches the requisites, verify that a contribution agreement has been provided to OSGeo, if not, demand for one.

 * *Presence of tests*.
-Given a large code base, that pretty much nobody really can hope to master fully, the large number of external contributors, as well as focused changes to the code base, and the fast evolution of the code base, tests are really the only line of defense against accidental breakage of the contributed functionality.
+Given a large code base, that pretty much nobody really can hope to fully comprehend, the large number of external contributors, as well as focused changes to the code base, and the fast evolution of the code base, tests are really the only line of defense against accidental breakage of the contributed functionality.
 That is why we always demand to have at least one test, it's not a "punishment", but a basic guarantee that the fix or new functionality being contributed will still be there, and working, a bare few months later.
 So always check there is at least one test, one that would break in a evident way if there ever was a regression in the contributed code.

 * *Presence of documentation*.
 For functional, user or protocol facing changes, check that some basic documentation has been contributed.
 Almost nobody will know functionality is there if we don't have documentation on how it works.
 As a plus, documentation will help you understand quicker what is getting contributed, both from a high level view, and as a guide though the changes being made.

 * *Presence of a proposal*, if required.
-For any large change our process demands a formal proposal to be made and discussed in the community before a pull request gets made.
-If the pull request is made anyways, point them to the process and warn that the community might eventually request changes in the approach
+For any large change our process requires a formal proposal to be made and discussed in the community before a pull request gets made.
+If the pull request is made anyway, point the submitter to the process and note that the community might eventually request changes in the approach.

 * *Copyright headers* are present.
 Every source file needs a copyright header to be present.
 For new files ask the contributor to add the header.
 Copyright headers do not need to be updated for changes to existing files.

+  *Where possible we use checkstyle to double check copyright headers are included, you will still need to check xml files during review.*

 * *No commented out code sections*.
 The version control is able to tell differences between existing and past versions of a certain file, thus, the commit should not contain commented out code sections.

 * *Javadocs and comments*.
 Public classes and methods should have a minimum of javadoc (a simple sentence explaning what the method or class does will be sufficient), difficult parts of the code should have some comments explaining what the code does (how it does it, is evident by the code).
-Comments should be professional (no personal opinions or jokes), current to the code (no need to explain what was there before, unless there is a high risk of it coming back), with no reference to the comment author (in case we need to know that information, a git blame will do)
+Comments should be professional (no personal opinions or jokes), current to the code (no need to explain what was there before, unless there is a high risk of it coming back), with no reference to the comment author (in case we need to know that information, a git blame will do).

+  *Where possible our build process uses tools like checkstyle to double check javadocs are formatted correctly.*

 * *Code formatting*.
-The project has code formatting guidelines embodied in a Eclipse code formatting template, for every other IDEs it's basically the official Java coding conventions (spaces instead of tabs) with "long" lines.
+The project is set up to reformat code using the AOSP code formatting conventions.
+This will happen automatically when building with Maven.
+Some IDEs can do the same formatting, however do a command line Maven build if in doubt.
+Note that QA checks will fail if there are formatting issues.

 * *Reformats and other changes obfuscating the actual patch*.
 We recommend contributors to limit changes to a minimum and avoid reformatting the code, even if the existing code is not following the existing coding conventions.
 Reformats can be put in separate commits if necessary.